eahuth/GitGrub/beef-shawarma.md

 - Fluffy pocketless pita bread, brushed in butter, lightly toasted, and cut into 1 × 3-inch strips
 - Harissa-style hot sauce, for serving

+Optional:
+- Naan bread instead of pita
+- Sriracha can be used for the hot sauce as a substitute

 Directions:

 For the beef: